hyperonetech/card-manager/README.md

-# Card Manager ui in flutter by design inspire by matt wojtas
+# Card Manager ui in flutter by hyperone
+design inspire by matt wojtas

 # Structure: